Blockchain billionaire Sun takes Trump family’s crypto firm to court

 The lawsuit alleges that World Liberty representatives "repeatedly contacted and pressured" Sun to invest additional capital in the venture between April and July 2025, including requests to commit to acquiring US$200 million in a separate World Liberty stablecoin token and to acquire an equity stake in the company.

-Sun said in a post on X on Wednesday that he had "tried in good faith" to resolve his complaints with World Liberty, adding that its team "refused my requests to unfreeze my tokens and restore my rights as a token holder".
+Sun said in a post on X on Wednesday he had "tried in good faith" to resolve his complaints with World Liberty, adding its team "refused my requests to unfreeze my tokens and restore my rights as a token holder."

 A measure proposed by the company last week would restrict early investors holding a combined 17 billion tokens from being able to trade all of their tokens until 2030, a year after the president is scheduled to leave office.